ovaisq/python/s3_hl7_json_to_postgres_etl/README.md

 ## How-to Run:
-        > ./s3_json_to_psql_etl.py --adt-feed-name "acme,roadrunner"
+        >./s3_json_to_psql_etl.py --adt-feed-name "acme,roadrunner" --s3-bucket-prefix <s3 bucket full prefix/path>

-            23/09/01 13:31:21 WARN NativeCodeLoader: Unable to load native-hadoop library for your platform... using builtin-java classes where applicable
+        23/09/02 16:15:08 WARN NativeCodeLoader: Unable to load native-hadoop library for your platform... using builtin-java classes where applicable
         Setting default log level to "WARN".
         To adjust logging level use sc.setLogLevel(newLevel).
 For SparkR, use setLogLevel(newLevel).

         **** Starting for acme

-            23/09/01 13:31:23 WARN MetricsConfig: Cannot locate configuration: tried hadoop-metrics2-s3a-file-system.properties,hadoop-metrics2.properties
+        23/09/02 16:15:10 WARN MetricsConfig: Cannot locate configuration: tried hadoop-metrics2-s3a-file-system.properties,hadoop-metrics2.properties
-            23/09/01 13:32:01 WARN package: Truncated the string representation of a plan since it was too large.
+        23/09/02 16:15:53 WARN package: Truncated the string representation of a plan since it was too large.
 This behavior can be adjusted by setting 'spark.sql.debug.maxToStringFields'.

         **** Stored data in table v4_acme
         **** Completed for acme
         **** Starting for roadrunner
         **** Stored data in table v4_roadrunner
         **** Completed for roadrunner

 ## Example table names:
          public | v4_acme       | table |